HP41/NSISDocker/README.md

 ### Possible modifications

-- `ENTRYPOINT` can be modified in command/compose to run an `nsis command` of your choice.
+- `ENTRYPOINT` can be modified in command/compose to run a command of your choice.